How simple or complicated is it for your customer to purchase from you?

 - Make a word document or a google doc up and put all your links in it.
 All your social media platform links, your website, and any other important places you send people throughout the course of your business.
 Then they’re always handy.
 You don’t need to get them every time, they are all just in one document.
 I have all my affiliate links in my document too.
 So, if I’m ever recommending a product, and I have an affiliate link for it, I know exactly where to get it!

 - Use Google my Business.
 Post to it, like you would a Facebook page, for instance, once or twice a week – make yourself easy to google!

 - Look at your email signature.
 If you don’t have one.
 Reach out to a graphic designer and get one made.
 Of course, supporting local business is better, but if you don’t have those skills around you, online is another choice on sites such as fiverr.com.

-- If you’re sharing something for someone to look at, purchase or browse, please give them a link and a link to the exact thing you are talking about.
+- Make your links exact!
+If you’re sharing something for someone to look at, purchase or browse, please give them a link to the exact thing you are talking about.
 A confused buyer doesn’t buy and neither does a busy one!

 So – there you have it.
-While there are more tips out there (including the obvious of having some exceptionally great customer service), this blog post gives you some hints on how to make yourself easy to buy from.
+While there are more tips out there (including the obvious of having some exceptionally great customer service), I hope this blog post has given you some hints on how to make yourself easy to buy from.

 If you are struggling with making your retail business easy to buy from, I can definitely help guide you in this process.